Zw211/TECH2-H24-assignment/conclusion.md

 # Conclusion

-After timing all three functions on three different datasets, It is visible that the **builtin python functions** are most efficient for 100,000 and 10,000 loops.
+After timing all three functions on three different datasets, It is visible that the **builtin python functions** are most efficient for the column with the least rows.
-**NumPy method** is the fastest for 1,000 loops.
-The for loop performed the worst at 1,000 loops at 1.14ms
+**NumPy method** is the fastest for the largest dataset.
+The for loop performed the worst for the biggest column loops at 1.14ms

 > #### Times:
 >